 Monitoring of Institutional Change - INST.F.20.060

-An institution’s Institutional Status and Requirements Report (ISR) identifies any stipulations that may affect the institutional change process.
-An ISR may be requested by an institution's CEO or Accreditation Liaison Officer.
+An institution’s Institutional Status and Requirements (ISR) Report identifies any stipulations that may affect the institutional change process.
+An ISR Report may be requested by an institution's CEO or Accreditation Liaison Officer.

 Any affiliated institution may request at any time HLC review of changes it plans to introduce.
 The only institutions limited in this regard are those appealing an HLC decision.
 The change process can take anywhere from 90 days to eight months depending on the breadth of the change and the appropriate approval process.
 Review HLC's Overview of Substantive Change for complete information regarding the change process.